 If your cluster is configured for plaintext security (typically in test environments only) you do not need to configure any additional security attributes.
 You can just click on Test to test that your connection is working properly or Add to add the server connection without testing it first.

-If your cluster is configured for SASL (plaintext or SSL) you must pass in your jaas config file to Kafka Tool when you start it.
-The exact contents of the jaas file depend on the configuration of your cluster, please refer to the Kafka documentation.
+If your cluster is configured for SASL (plaintext or SSL) you must either specify the JAAS config in the UI or pass in your JAAS config file to Offset Explorer when you start it.
+The exact contents of the JAAS file depend on the configuration of your cluster, please refer to the Kafka documentation.

-On Windows you need to start Kafka Tool as follows
+On Windows you need to start Offset Explorer as follows

-On Linux you need to start Kafka Tool as follows
+On Linux you need to start Offset Explorer as follows

-On MacOS you need to start Kafka Tool using kafkatool.sh located in the following folder
+On MacOS you need to start Offset Explorer using offsetexplorer.sh located in the following folder

 If you are using SASL Plaintext you typically must change the sasl.mechanism client property to PLAIN.
 This property can be entered in the 'SASL Mechanism' text field under the 'Advanced' section.

 If your Kafka cluster is configured to use SSL you may need to set various SSL configuration parameters.
 Unless your Kafka brokers are using a server certificate issued by a public CA, you need to point to a local truststore that contains the self signed root certificate that signed your brokers certificate.
 You also need to enter the password for this truststore.